potato77/study_git/readme.txt

 These is a master branch.
-These is a dev branch.
+These is a 1 branch.
-These is a dev2 branch.
+These is a 2 branch.
-These is a dev3 branch.
+These is a 3 branch.